DEP PROGRAM INFO

 --- How much do I get paid in the DEP?

---- What uniforms do I wear in the DEP?, and can I skip the DEP?.
+--- What uniforms do I wear in the DEP?

 Once you enlist you need to think long and hard about the decisions you make because it is way too easy to screw up.
 In the event you have any type of police contact meaning you get a ticket, into a crash, are arrested, etc, you need to let your recruiter know ASAP and don't lie to them.
 I know you will be scared, but you have no choice but to tell them.

 - Some recruiters will let just about anyone participate in their DEP activities.
-Even if you are under the age of 17, you may be allowed to hang out with poolees and Marines, so if you are interested just ask your recruiter.
-Some of you high school studs will be allowed to enlist near the end of your Junior year while most will enlist at some point after their 11th grade is over.
+Even if you are under the age of 17, you may be allowed to hang out with poolees and Marines, so if you are interested just ask your nearest recruiter.
+Just because you go workout with them, this does not mean you must join, so don't fear that.

-- If you get into any trouble such as a traffic ticket or any police contact, or if you get injured or go see a doctor, it is in your best interest to tell you recruiter.
+- Once again, if you get into any trouble such as a traffic ticket or any police contact, or if you get injured or go see a doctor, it is in your best interest to tell you recruiter.
 Basically any event that takes place while in the DEP that isn't in your military record and needs to be there must be put there, so let your recruiter know of any event that he needs to know of.
-If you don't know whether you should tell him or not, just tell him and he will tell you if it is important or not.
+If you don't know whether you should tell them or not, just tell them and they will tell you if it is important or not.